s-panferov/awesome-typescript-loader/README.md

 Use this setting to force loader to use webpack's way to load files.
 Useful only with ts-jsx-loader.
 Builds may become slower.

+### rewriteImports *(string)*

+Common-separated list of modules that must be processed by webpack in imports.
+Useful if you want to use `some-lib` with pure TS files inside your app.

+### externals *(string)*

+Common-separated list of paths to .d.ts files that must be included in program.
+Useful with `rewriteImports`.

 ## Using with --watch or webpack-dev-server

 This loader has support of both `--watch` and `webpack-dev-server` modes.
 It handles file dependencies